Home

 The McKnights lived on a two-acre tract of his parents' farm near Sandy Hill, Fayette County.
 They were members of the Central Christian Church of Uniontown.

-Alford died at age 55 on Feb.
+Alford was troubled with heart disease.
+He died from its effects at the age of 55 on Feb.
 12, 1909, at the family residence on the New Salem Road near Sandy Hill.
+Interment was in Sandy Hill Cemetery.

-Mary outlived him by 13 years.
-She passed away on Oct.
-17, 1922.
+Burdened with heart valve disease and a urinary infection, Mary passed away on Oct.
+17, 1922, at the age of 71.
 They are buried together at the Sandy Hill Church, near the graves of his parents and step brother John Henry McKnight

 Other distant cousins buried at Sandy Grove are Robert "Milroy" Everly and John F. Rockwell.
 Whether the McKnights were acquainted with these individuals, or knew of the family connections, is unknown.